Malawi

 How are is IHP helping?

 IHP works its partners in Malawi to ensure facilities and healthcare workers are equipped with oncology and cancer-related treatments they need to provide the best treatments to children with cancer.
-IHP supplies essential primary healthcare medicines, such as antibiotics, antihypertensives and treatments for intestinal worms.
+IHP supplies essential primary healthcare medicines, such as antibiotics, antihypertensives and deworming medication.

 Stories from Malawi